 2015 - Mahatma Gandhi's Return from South Africa | Commemorative Coin

-The 3rd commemorative coin for the year 2015 was released to mark the Centenary Commemoration of Mahatma Gandhi’s Return from South Africa.
-This marked the historic occasion of the third consecutive day featuring the release of commemorative coins in the history of the Republic of India.
+The 3rd commemorative coin of 2015 was released to mark the Centenary Commemoration of Mahatma Gandhi’s Return from South Africa.

 Release Function: